Adam Graves: New York Rangers Legend

 “Coach Keenan had lost to the Oilers so many times (twice in the Stanley Cup Final) that he knew who he needed to win,” Tikkanen told me in 2019.
 “Messier was the born leader but there were other players with leadership skills, like Ed Olczyk.
 If it wasn’t for great team spirit, we wouldn’t have won the Cup.”

-Rangers defenseman Brian Leetch was awarded the 1994 Conn Smythe Trophy but Graves became the seventh winner of the King Clancy Memorial Trophy that season, as the player “who best exemplifies leadership qualities In a way, the Rangers’ Cup win was a second coming of the Oilers dynasty (1984-90).
-Seven of the 1990 Oilers champions hoisted the Cup in 1994 — in addition to Graves, the group included Messier, Craig MacTavish, Glenn Anderson, Kevin Lowe, Jeff Beukeboom, and playoff player par excellence, Esa Tikkanen.
+Rangers defenseman Brian Leetch was awarded the 1994 Conn Smythe Trophy but Graves became the seventh winner of the King Clancy Memorial Trophy that season as the player “who best exemplifies leadership qualities on and off the ice and who has made a significant humanitarian contribution to his community.”

 Rangers Trade Graves After Tragedy